Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • 19 years old and under - Free

-Free admission to the Brooklyn Museum on Saturdays starting in Spring 2022
+Free admission to the Brooklyn Museum on Saturdays starting Spring 2022

-On the first Saturday of every month, the Brooklyn Museum allows free admission and prepares a day that extends into the evening (from 5pm to 11pm) with cultural programming to welcome tourists and New Yorkers who come to the arts centre.
+On the first Saturday of every month, the Brooklyn Museum allows free admission and hosts a day of cultural programming that extends into the evening (5pm-11pm) to welcome tourists and New Yorkers to the arts centre.
 This activity has a tradition of more than 20 years and will be resumed in the spring of 2022.
 Stay tuned!

 Nuria's Traveller Tip